 La Compagnie Traversière is a French theatre company dedicated to the art of puppetry (for adults!) which creates shows internationally.
-Lead by artistic director Julia Yevnine, la Compagnie Traversière has presented productions in France, Ireland, Rwanda, the United Kingdom, Lebanon, Argentina and Chile.
+Lead by artistic director Julia Yevnine, la Compagnie Traversière has presented productions in various countries in Europe and Latina America, as well as in Rwanda, the United Kingdom, and Lebanon.

 Defying language and cultural barriers, the company aims at producing devised shows that question contemporary issues, challenging social taboos present in various societies, in a daring, entertaining and visually striking way.

 « La rue Traversière commence dans l’incertitude étoilée d’un carrefour. » – Louis Marin (Traversière Street starts in the star-shaped uncertainty of a crossroad.)